It’s easy to answer the question of what length pool vacuum hose is best for your pool when vacuuming.

-A pool vacuum hose should be long enough to reach the farthest corner of your pool from your skimmer or vacuum port plus an allowance for the depth at that point.
-So if the furthest point away from the skimmer port is 25 ft, and the depth is 6 ft at that point, then the hose should be at least 31ft long.
+A pool vacuum hose should be long enough to reach the farthest corner of your pool from your skimmer or vacuum port, plus an allowance for the depth.
+So if the furthest point away from the skimmer port is 25 feet, and the depth is 6 feet at that point, then the hose should be at least 31 feet long.

-More than once I was vacuuming in the furthest corner and wondered why the vacuum head seemed to no longer be picking up the dirt.
-Then, when I looked at the skimmer, the end of the hose had pulled out of the skimmer port and was floating out of the skimmer.
+More than once, I was vacuuming in the furthest corner and wondered why the vacuum head was no longer picking up the dirt.
+Then, when I looked at the skimmer, the end of the hose pulled out of the skimmer port and floated out of the skimmer.

 How long should your vacuum hose be?

-You need to measure the distance between the skimmer port, or the vacuum port if you have one, that you will connect the hose to and the furthest corner from that point.
-Then add the depth of water at that point.
+You need to measure the distance between the skimmer port, or the vacuum port if you have one, to which you will connect the hose and the furthest corner from that point.
+Then, add the depth of water at that point.

-So if your skimmer is 25 feet from the furthest corner, and the pool is 4 feet deep at that point, you will need a pool vacuum hose that is 29 feet long.
-That is the minimum pool hose length you need.
+So, if your skimmer is 25 feet from the furthest corner and the pool is 4 feet deep at that point, you will need a pool vacuum hose that is 29 feet long.
+That is the minimum pool hose length.

-You will probably have to buy one a bit longer as most pool hose sizes come in standard lengths.
-In this example, a 30 foot long vacuum hose would probably be the best option.
-A 25 feet pool vacuum hose would be too short.
+You will probably have to buy one a bit longer, as most pool hose sizes come in standard lengths.
+In this example, a 30-foot vacuum hose would probably be the best option.
+A 25-foot pool vacuum hose would be too short.

 Can a pool vacuum hose be too long?

-It is easy to think that a very long pool vacuum hose, longer than necessary, would be a good thing as then you will be able to reach everywhere easily.
-But that isn’t necessarily correct as having too much hose can often lead to problems with the vacuum hose getting coiled and twisted which will make vacuuming more difficult as you will need to stop and untwist it to get rid of the coils.
+It is easy to think that a very long pool vacuum hose, longer than necessary, would be a good thing, as then you will be able to reach everywhere easily.
+But that isn’t necessarily correct.
+Having too much hose can often lead to problems with the vacuum hose getting coiled and twisted, which will make vacuuming more difficult, as you will need to stop and untwist it to get rid of the coils.

 What type of pool vacuum hose to buy